Michael Chu (private equity investor)

-James Michael Chu (born 1958) is an American private equity manager who has served as the global co-chief executive officer (CEO) of L Catterton since 1989.
+James Michael Chu (born July 5,1958) is an American financial businessman.
+He has been the private equity manager and co-chief executive officer (CEO) of L Catterton since 1989.

-Early life and education
+Early life

-Chu graduated from Bates College in Lewiston, Maine in 1980 with a B.A. in psychology and economics, where he was a member of the Board of Trustees from 1995 to 2013.
+Chu graduated from Bates College in Lewiston, Maine in 1980, earning a bachelor's degree with majors in psychology and economics.
+At Bates, he was a member of the board of trustees from 1995 to 2013.